hinulawanlab/goizzi-web/KYC_DOCUMENT_PANEL_REUSE.md

 - Rows are sorted by `createdAt` descending.
 - Only the first 5 rows render (no "view more").

+## 3.1) Refresh behavior
+- The active tab refresh increments a key on the panel component.
+- This remounts the panel and re-requests signed image URLs.

 ## 4) Image loading
 - Signed URLs are requested per `kycId` via `/api/borrowers/{borrowerId}/kyc/{kycId}/images`.
 - The loader handles: